innahalambets/qa/README.md

 # qa
-# qa batch is completbely lost
+# qa batch is completely lost
+# hello IT insane world